-With OUS's assistance, we obtained account-level data from HIGH, LOW, and NEW.
-We describe these data in detail below, when we describe our measures of portfolio risk and returns.
-For now, the key feature of the account-level data is that they allow us to identify those participants who allocate 100% of their retirement contributions to their provider's default investment option.
+OUS provided us with account-level data from HIGH, LOW, and NEW.
+A key feature of the account-level data is that they allow us to identify those participants who allocate 100% of their retirement contributions to their provider's default investment option.
 To allow for the possibility that it takes investors several months to actively choose their investments, for both HIGH and LOW, we focus on participant i's contribution five months after his initial contribution.
-For NEW, which only provides us with data on quarterly account balances, we focus on participant i's holdings at the end of the second quarter.
+For NEW, which only provides us with data on quarterly account balances, we focus on participant i's holdings in his second quarterly statement.